 Therapists set their own prices and hours, so look for someone to fit your budget and schedule.

-Ready to connect, use the contact button on their profile to send them a message.
+When you are ready to connect, use the contact button on their profile to send them a message.
 It's usual to give a brief outline of what you want to talk about.